Neuron guide

 - pytorch program

-1) Copy the action script file below from /apps/applications/singularity_images/examples directory to user working directory
+1) Copy the job script file from the /apps/applications/singularity_images/examples directory to your job directory

-2) Check partitions with compute nodes whose STATE is idle
+2) Check the partition with compute nodes in an idle state (STATE = idle)

 [a1234b5@glogin01]$ sinfo